itarato/pupu/README.md

 ## Game

-- player wall grab jumps only works once on the same wall
 - sound
-- player jump below a moving platform is pushed to the left (hitbox adjustment is likely the cause)
+- [bug] player jump below a moving platform is pushed to the left (hitbox adjustment is likely the cause)
 - implement enemy 6
 - player disappear animation when getting to the pointer unit